-To help take the Spooky out of Halloween, use this Preschool Sunday School Lesson: Take the Spooky Out of Halloween to help preschoolers trust Jesus when they’re afraid.
+To help take the Spooky out of Halloween, use this Preschool Sunday School Lesson: Take the Spooky Out of Halloween.
+Find more great Sunday school lessons to help kids grow in their faith.

 1. Safety First — Show magazine pictures of things that may help children feel safe; for example, a picture of someone wearing a helmet while bike-riding.
 Have kids identify the item in the picture that would help them feel safe.
 Ask kids to name things that help them feel safe when they’re scared.

 Take an extra $5 off the already discounted rate!

 Subscribe now or renew now and get a 1-year subscription for only $19.